chsclarke/NodeJs-Endpoint-Example/README.md

 # NodeJs-Endpoint-Example
-simple example of a Node.js endpoint mimicking an interview question I was asked
+simple example of a containerized Node.js endpoint mimicking an interview question I was asked

 ## Getting Started